-To a first-time visitor who wants to place a wager, racetrack lingo and betting terminology can sound intimidating.
+To a newcomer, betting terminology can seem intimidating.
 What the heck does the person ahead of you in line mean when they tell a ticket-seller "Please give me a trifecta key, 2 to win with 7-8 with 1-4-7-8"?

-But even if it is a little more involved than ordering a cheeseburger, there is no reason Tampa Bay Downs newcomers can't walk away with a profit, thanks to low takeout rates and the wealth of past-performance information provided in the program.
+But even if it is a little more complicated than ordering a cheeseburger, there is no reason first-time Tampa Bay Downs visitors can't walk away with a profit, thanks to low takeout rates and the wealth of past-performance information provided in the program.

 Tampa Bay Downs is considered one of the most bettor-friendly Thoroughbred tracks in the country, for a number of reasons.
 First, the takeout rates (the percentage deducted from each wager to cover taxes and administrative costs) are among the lowest in North America: 15 percent on the Pick-5; 17 percent on win, place and show; 18 percent on the daily double, Pick-3, Pick-4 and Super High-5; 20.5 percent on exactas; and 25.9 percent on the trifecta and all other wagers.